Thinha1/Thinha1/README.md

 # Hi there 👋

-I'm a 3rd-year Computer Science student at Ho Chi Minh City University of Industry and Trade (HUIT).
+I'm a 3rd-year Information Technology student at Ho Chi Minh City University of Industry and Trade (HUIT).
 I enjoy building web applications and improving my skills in both frontend and backend development.

 ## 🚀 Skills